Virgildev/v-parking/README.md

 The Parking Enforcement Script integrates a comprehensive parking enforcement system into your FiveM server, allowing officers and parking enforcement personnel to issue parking tickets, manage violations, and utilize various props and vehicles related to parking enforcement.

+Special thanks to Rottenberger for the idea and clamp prop!

 ## Previews

 - Ticketing: https://streamable.com/xi4nk8